maburghardt/rdt-lab/docs/source/flowchart_tests.md

 Note that colors are used to highlight components which interact with other folders under the `content` repository.

-> **NOTE**
-Since the colors have only visual effects when presented in individual flowcharts, they are very useful when analyzing multiple flowcharts together.
+> ***NOTE***: Since the colors have only visual effects when presented in individual flowcharts, they are very useful when analyzing multiple flowcharts together.

 <div class="mermaid" style="width=100%;">
 graph LR